 Environmentally friendly features

-LED light bulbs: The parking garage is now visibly brighter and uses less than half the energy it did before.
-Learn more about LED light bulbs .
+LED light bulbs: The parking garage is now visibly brighter and uses less than half the energy it originally did when the building opened.

 Recycled rubber flooring: Most of the building is laid with recycled rubber flooring, with the majority of the rubber recycled from rubber tires.
 The surface is both durable and easy to maintain, and staff note that the flooring muffles sound, is comfortable to stand on, and easy to push loaded book carts over.